-Harry put the letters away and propped the photo on a shelf.
-He gave Pigwidgeon an owl treat and sent him on his way.
-It was early in the morning and he needed to get dressed and down to the garden to get back to work.
-It was very satisfying, somehow, the way the landscaping was coming together.
+Harry put the letters away and propped the photo on a shelf after giving Pigwidgeon an owl treat and sending him on his way.
+It was early and he needed to dress and go down to the garden to work.
+It was very satisfying the way the landscaping was coming together.
 Harry could have been quite happy to go into work like this, if he had never discovered he was a wizard.
-He tried to imagine a life of being a Muggle, being completely ignorant of the wizarding world...but he couldn't.
-His life was so different now from the way it was before his eleventh birthday, it was as though those pre-magic years were lived by someone else.
+He tried to imagine a life of being a Muggle, being completely ignorant of the wizarding world—but he couldn't.
+His life was so different from before his eleventh birthday it was as if those pre-magic years were lived by someone else.

-After grabbing a quick breakfast, Harry went out into the garden.
-It was very early, so no one else had shown up yet, and Harry started moving rocks about.
-After about half an hour, Dick came walking up the path from the street, alone.
+After grabbing a quick breakfast Harry went out to the garden.
+It was very early, so no one else had shown up yet.
+Harry started moving rocks about.
+After a half-hour Dick walked up the path from the street, alone.
 Harry looked up in surprise.

-Dick seemed about sixty, but Harry was just guessing; he was as brown and leathery as you could hope a gardener to be, with silvery hair swept back from his face and kind blue eyes.
+Dick seemed about sixty, but Harry was just guessing; he was as brown and leathery as a gardener should be, with silvery hair swept back from his face and kind blue eyes.
 Harry was sometimes reminded of Dumbledore when he saw him.
-Dick put his hand on his chin, as if reluctant to deliver some bad news.
+Dick put his hand on his chin, as if reluctant to deliver bad news.

 "Well, the thing of it is, we've got another job, and they're payin' double for it to be done quick.
-Plus, your aunt has—well, made my men reluctant to work here anymore."
+Plus, your aunt has—well, made my men reluctant to work here."
 He paused and looked round at the incomplete garden.
 "But, we do have a contract, so I'll stay on here and continue this job, and a few times a day I'll check in with my men on the other job.
-You still want to help me, Harry?"
+You still want to help, Harry?"

-Harry smiled at him and nodded.
+Harry smiled and nodded.
 "Of course.
 I've been enjoying myself."

 Dick sighed and looked his age for once.
 "Some's have the right to do it just for enjoyment; some's have to do it to make a living."

-Harry flushed, thinking of all the gold in his vault at the wizarding bank, Gringott's.
-Ron was touchy about money, too, and was upset with Harry for not telling him that some leprechaun gold he'd given Harry had disappeared the following day; leprechaun gold was apparently not permanent.
+Harry flushed, thinking of the gold in his vault at the wizarding bank, Gringotts.
+Ron was touchy about money, too, and had been cross with Harry for not telling him that leprechaun gold he'd given Harry had disappeared the following day; leprechaun gold was apparently not permanent.

-So he and Dick got to work on the garden, and things slowed down considerably.
-Harry didn't mind, though; he wasn't especially fond of working with a crowd.
-After it had been just the two of them for several days, it seemed like it had always been like that.
-It was very comfortable working with Dick; he wasn't much of a talker.
-They ate lunch together companionably in the sunshine, after which Dick laid back against a pile of potting soil bags for a little nap.
-Harry took off his shirt and leaned back too, basking in the sun.
-When it was time to get back to work, Harry put on his shirt again and picked up the trash from the lunch to take it inside.
-As he was going in the kitchen door, he heard a hissing voice say, "The rocks will fall.
+He and Dick got to work on the garden and things slowed down considerably.
+After it had been just the two of them for several days it seemed like it had always been like that.
+He found it very comfortable to work with Dick; he wasn't much of a talker.
+They ate a companionable lunch together in the sunshine, after which Dick reclined against a pile of potting soil bags for a nap.
+Harry took off his shirt and also leaned back, basking in the sun.
+When it was time to get back to work, Harry put on his shirt and picked up their rubbish.
+As he was entering the kitchen he heard a hissing voice say, "The rocks will fall.
 The rocks will fall.
-The rocks will fall..."
+The rocks will fall…"

 Harry stared around, perplexed.
-There was a pile of rocks in the corner of the garden waiting to be used around the artificial pond.
-Harry squinted around the garden, searching for the snake he'd talked to before.
-He couldn't see her.
-Saying, "Hmmm," to himself, he carried the trash into the kitchen.
-As he was coming back outside again, Dick went over near the rock pile to select a small shrub with sacking around its roots to plant near the back door.
+A pile of rocks in the corner of the garden sat waiting to be used around the artificial pond.
+Harry squinted around the garden, searching for the snake he'd spoken to before.
+He didn't see her.
+"Hmmm," he said, carrying their rubbish inside.
+As he emerged from the house again Dick selected a small shrub with sacking around its roots that sat near the rock pile to plant it near the kitchen door.

-Harry was probably a good fifty feet away when it happened; there was nothing he could have done.
-The rocks came clattering down, knocking Dick onto his side and shattering his left leg.
-Harry ran around the various obstacles in his path to try to reach him.
-Dick was lying on the ground with a huge mound of stones on him, sweat running down his face, looking like he wanted to scream and holding it back.
+Harry was probably on the other side of the garden when it happened; there was nothing he could have done.
+The precariously-stacked rocks came clattering down, knocking Dick onto his side and shattering his left leg.
+Harry ran around the obstacles in his path to reach him.
+Dick lay on the ground with a huge mound of stones on his leg, sweat running down his face, looking like he wanted to scream but holding it back.
 Harry reached him, remembering breaking his leg during the Triwizard Tournament.
-And once, he'd had to grow back all of the bones in his arm after a Quidditch match.
-But he didn't have access to magical medicine here, or even enough magic to help his friend get out from under the pile of rocks.
-Harry felt like he was in a trance as he worked swiftly to move all of the rocks, one by one, off poor Dick, who was ashen under his tan, biting his lip and breathing raspily.
-Two weeks before, Harry would have had trouble moving any one of the rocks he was practically tossing aside now, with no regard for where they were landing (a number of carefully-placed plants were crushed and would have to be replaced).
-While he worked, he yelled for his aunt and cousin to call for an ambulance.
-They finally appeared at the kitchen door as Harry was removing the last few rocks from Dick's body.
+And then there was the time he'd had to grow back all of the bones in his arm.
+But he didn't have access to magical medicine here, or even the magic necessary to get Dick out from under the pile of rocks.
+Harry felt like he was in a trance as he worked to move the rocks, one by one.
+Poor Dick was ashen under his tan, biting his lip and breathing raspily.
+Two weeks before Harry would have had trouble moving any of the rocks he was practically tossing aside now, with no regard for where they landed.
+(A number of carefully-placed plants were crushed and would have to be replaced.)
+While he worked he yelled for his aunt and cousin to call an ambulance.
+They finally appeared at the kitchen door as Harry removed the last few rocks from Dick.

-Harry grasped Dick's hand while the paramedics set his leg and rolled him onto a stretcher so they could carry him to the ambulance.
-He watched the ambulance drive off, and he tried not to feel responsible, but it was difficult.
-He'd heard the warning, and he'd done nothing; he disregarded it.
-He was sure it had been a snake's voice he'd heard, the same snake he'd talked to before.
-He didn't quite hear his aunt complaining bitterly about the work not getting done, and ranting about the plants Harry had crushed.
+Harry grasped Dick's hand while the paramedics set his leg and rolled him onto a stretcher to carry him to the ambulance.
+He watched the ambulance drive off, trying not to feel responsible, but it was difficult.
+He'd heard the warning and he'd done nothing; he disregarded it.
+He was sure it had been a snake's voice, the same snake he'd talked to before.
+He didn't quite hear his aunt complaining bitterly about the work not getting done and ranting about the plants Harry had damaged.
 Harry moved about in a daze, ignoring her at first before facing her stonily and saying, "I'll do it."
 She examined him through shrewd, narrowed eyes, eyes that wondered what he was up to.
 "If you pay me," he added.
 He tried to come up with an amount he knew his aunt couldn't refuse—he mustn't get too greedy.
-"Five pounds a day," he said, drawing himself up to his full height of five-feet six-inches, looking her in the eye.
+"Five pounds a day," he said, drawing himself up to his full height, looking her in the eye.
 He was as tall as her now.

-She narrowed her eyes even more, searching for the catch, but it was a low enough amount that even she couldn't argue.
+She narrowed her eyes even more, searching for the catch, but it was a small enough amount that even she couldn't argue.
 She agreed and went back into the house, leaving Harry to stare around the garden helplessly, feeling guilty and alone.
-He swept his eyes over the entire garden quickly, but he didn't see the snake, so he tried calling softly, "Here snake, here snake..." but it sounded like English; he wasn't speaking Parseltongue.
-She must not be nearby, he thought.
-He worked for the rest of the afternoon alone, stacking the rocks in the corner more securely, and assessing the damage from his having thrown them about to remove them from Dick.
+He swept his eyes over the entire garden quickly, but he didn't see the snake, so he tried calling softly, "Here snake, here snake," but it sounded like English; he wasn't speaking Parseltongue.
+She must not be nearby.
+He worked for the rest of the afternoon alone, stacking the rocks in the corner more securely, and assessing the damage from throwing them about to remove them from Dick.